 Here’s what really matters: The cheapest days to fly.

+There are consistent patterns that show Tuesday, Wednesday, and Saturday are typically cheaper days of the week to travel.
 This is because they’re the slowest travel days throughout the week.
-Many travelers head out for a long weekend on Thursdays or Fridays and return on Sunday.
+Many travelers head out for a long weekend on Thursdays or Fridays and return on Sundays.
 Business travelers head out for work on Mondays and return on Thursday or Friday.
 That means airlines are eager to sell more tickets on those other, off-peak days – resulting in lower prices and the cheapest day of the week to fly.

 Let's take a look at an example.
-Say you want to head down to Florida from the midwest.
+Say you want to head down to Florida from the Midwest.
 Flights from Minneapolis-St. Paul (MSP) to Fort Lauderdale (FLL) are significantly cheaper on most Tuesdays and Wednesdays.
 Saturday departures are often a bit cheaper than other days, too.